wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

   Version 1.1.2 :

-    - Changing the license of PclZip.
-PclZip is now released under the GNU / LGPL license (see License section).
+    - Changing the license of digiPclZip. digiPclZip is now released under the GNU / LGPL license (see License section).
     - Adding the optional support of a static temporary directory.
 You will need to configure the constant PCLZIP_TEMPORARY_DIR if you want to use this feature.